logzio/slack-integration/README.md

 You can talk to Alice in a private conversation, or in a group conversation if you want others in your workspace to see your messages.

-For a full list of everything Alice can show you, type `@Alice help`:

 **Note:** If you're in a group conversation, remember to tag `@Alice`.

+For a full list of everything Alice can show you, type `@Alice help`.